 Wander around the three villages whose coastal areas also happen to be destinations for boating and sailing.
 No matter what you do or don’t do in Essex, you quickly realize that the town is quintessential New England – quaint, scenic, and incredibly enchanting.

 These little cities in the Northeast are all walkable––so leave the wheels parked once you arrive!

 Greenport photo by Dan TD.
 Great Barrington photo by Anc516.
-Griswold Inn photo by Joe Mabel.
+Griswold Inn in Essex photo by Joe Mabel.